stevegeek/typed_view_model/README.md

 ## Stability

-Pre-1.0.
-The API is what's in production use across the parent codebase, but:
+1.0.0.
+The API is in production use across the parent codebase and follows semver going forward.
+Caveats:

-- The shape of `TestSupport` (especially `with_mock`'s single-prop assumption) may shift.
+- The shape of `TestSupport` (especially `with_mock`'s single-prop assumption) may shift in a future major.
 - RBS sigs are partial.
 - `WithCacheKey` is exercised through host-app integration tests rather than the in-gem suite.

-Pin to an exact version.
-Expect breaking changes in `0.x`.

 ---